ICTLearningSciences/org-pal3-mentorpal/checkpoint/README.md

 # Checkpoints

-## Checkpoints
+## Local Checkpoints

-You can train and use checkpoints.
+You can train and use checkpoints locally.
 Here are some common operations:

 ### Train a New Checkpoint